mbayet/mbayet.github.io/README.md

 ```

 # Resistors
 What is a resistor?
-A resistor reduces current flow, adjust signal levels, to divide voltages, bias active elements, and terminate transmission lines, among other uses.
-Another thing that you guys need to know is that there are two types namely linear resistor and non-linear resistor.
+A resistor reduces current flow, adjust signal levels, divides voltages, bias active elements, and terminate transmission lines, among other uses.
+Another thing that you guys need to know is that there are two types namely linear resistors and non-linear resistors.
 Here is a code and a  picture.